GameDesert/AltitudeLamp/README.md

 ## How To Configure
 ### Setting Up Board and Lights
 ***WARNING: Please do not follow these instructions blindly.
 Make sure you always know exactly what you are doing and why you are doing it.***

 ***ANOTHER WARNING: Ensure your lightstrip's data arrows point away from your microcontroller and where you are soldering to.
 The data must travel away, not towards.***

 ***YET ANOTHER WARNING: Always stay safe when working around electricity or hot implements such as soldering irons.
-Children should, at best, not follow any of the steps described in this guide, and at least get the supervision of a responsible adult if they choose to do so anyway.***
+Children should always get the supervision of a responsible adult if they choose to do anything described in this guide.***
 1. Solder your lightstrip's ground to any of the Pico W's ground pins (these can be identified by the square-ended, sharp cornered copper traces, but always double check a pinout guide).
 2. Solder your lightstrip's data wire to GPIO pin 0 (usually labelled *1* on the board, but again, always consult a pinout guide), or any other suitable GPIO pin.
 3. Finally, solder your lightstrip's power line to the 3.3V pin on the Pico (not the 5V, and definitely not 3V3_EN.
 Once more, **always consult a pinout guide!!**).
 This is because WS2812 lights have a certain tolerance where the data pin must be somewhere around 70% of the power pin's voltage *at a minimum*, a requirement not satisfied when the lights are connected to the Pico W's 5V output which can lead to weirdly coloured, damaged, or malfunctioning lights.